skulltech/aws-solutions-architect-associate-notes/Whizlabs.md

 3. http://s3.amazonaws.com/bucket
 4. http://s3-aws-region.amazonaws.com/bucket

+__Object sizes__ —
-S3 can store objects of size: 0 bytes to 5 TB.
+S3 can store objects of size 0 bytes to 5 TB.
 A single PUT can transfer 5 GB max.
 For files larger than 100MB, multipart upload is recommended.

-Cross-region replication requires that versioning be enabled on both the source bucket and the destination bucket.
+__Cross-region replication__ requires that versioning be enabled on both the source bucket and the destination bucket.

 ## EFS

 EFS supports cross availability zone mounting, but it is not recommended.
-The recommended approach is creating a mount point in each availability zone.
+The recommended approach is __creating a mount point in each availability zone__.

 You can mount an EFS file system in only one VPC at a time.
-If you want to access it // mount it from another VPC, you have to create a VPC peering connection.
+If you want to access it // mount it from another VPC, you have to create a __VPC peering connection__.
 You should note that all of these must be within the same region.

-NFS port 2049 for EFS.
+__NFS port 2049__ for EFS.

 __Encryption__
 1. Encryption at rest must be specified at the creation of file system.
 If you want to modify it later on, create a new EFS file system with encryption enabled and copy the data over.